 Head over on a weekend and you’ll see kids running through and rolling all over the Foggy Bowls.

-Other family-friendly attractions such as the Sky Nets and Mirror Maze are accessible from the Canopy Park, with bundles available from as low as $7.20/person.
+There are also other family-friendly attractions such as the Sky Nets and Mirror Maze that are accessible from the Canopy Park.
 If you need help deciding what to splurge on, check out the various attractions at Jewel Changi Airport.

 The small playground near Tim Ho Wan.
 It’s temporarily closed for now.